wizardsWeb/Insta-Clone-HTML/README.md

-# this is my instagram webpage developed using HTML and CSS bassics
+# this is my instagram webpage developed using HTML and CSS basics